sdhanson/vrsc-f18/lesson-1/README.md

 In this example, “Pretty Rocket Ship” is an empty GameObject, while the child Rocket Body is a cube.
 The children, “Starboard Booster” and “Port Booster”, are empty GameObjects with sphere “Tail” components nested underneath.

-Prefabs
+#### Prefabs
 In this example the GameObjects are blue!
 This means that they are prefabs.
 A prefab is a template for an object.
 So if you make a cube, scale it, rotate it, give it a material, and you want to use that exact set up again you can 1. duplicate the cube OR 2. create a prefab.
 To create a prefab, you drag the cube from the hierarchy to the assets folder.
 Then, you can use the template by dragging the prefab from the assets folder to the hierarchy. * You can make overall changes to prefabs that apply to every single prefab, which we will go into later *

-Side note: Meshes should be kept away from the top level.
+Side note: **Meshes should be kept away from the top level**.
 Aka each individual component (tail, rocket body) should have a mesh, but empty parent objects should not.

-Grouping
+#### Grouping
 It is important to note that you can “snap” GameObjects into place with control shift / command shift (pc / mac).
 This helps the physics engine calculate the center of gravity as the center of the group of objects, not just one object.

-Your Turn
+#### Your Turn
-Make a rocket ship using primitives.
+  - Make a rocket ship using primitives.
-Make your rocket ship a prefab (hint: drag your complete rocket ship into Assets > Prefab folder) Make a platform for the rocket ship to stand on.
+  - Make your rocket ship a prefab (hint: drag your complete rocket ship into Assets > Prefab folder)
+  - Make a platform for the rocket ship to stand on.
-Add some materials to make things pretty!
+  - Add some materials to make things pretty!

 Don’t forget to use the toolbar or Inspector to reset your GameObjects to the origin, scale the objects, and move them however you want.

-Example Rocket (from yours truly):
+**** Example Rocket (from yours truly):

-*Now I make the rocket ship & add materials & let people watch and make their own at the same time.
-TO CHANGE PIVOT POINT, GRAB SUB OBJECTS AND MOVE DOWN AND THEN MOVE ENTIRE ROCKET UP TO RECENTER*

 Alright, so now we all have a rocket ship!
 Yay!

-Next Steps
+**** Next Steps

 If we press play and enter game mode, nothing happens!
 This game is really boring right now!

 We want to let the user control the rocket ship and fly around the landscape.
 In order to add this interaction, we will need to learn about the Unity physics system & C# scripting.

-Part 2
+### Part 2
-Main Objectives:
+  * Main Objectives:
-Physics system
+  * Physics system
-C# Scripting
+  * C# Scripting
-Colliders
+  * Colliders
-Tags
+  * Tags
-Levels / Scene Management
+  * Levels / Scene Management
-Coroutines and Enumerations
+  * Coroutines and Enumerations
-Particle Effects
+  * Particle Effects

-Physics System and Colliders
+#### Physics System and Colliders
 Here is a great description of a physics system from the Unity Manual:
 “To have convincing physical behaviour, an object in a game must accelerate correctly and be affected by collisions, gravity and other forces.
 Unity’s built-in physics engines provide components that handle the physical simulation for you.
 With just a few parameter settings, you can create objects that behave passively in a realistic way (ie, they will be moved by collisions and falls but will not start moving by themselves).
 By controlling the physics from scripts, you can give an object the dynamics of a vehicle, a machine, or even a piece of fabric.”

 Key words:
-Collisions: A collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a rigidbody component and is in motion.
+  * Collisions: A collision occurs when the physics engine detects that the colliders of two GameObjects make contact or overlap, when at least one has a rigidbody component and is in motion.
-Component: A functional part of a GameObject
+  * Component: A functional part of a GameObject
-Scripts: A piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like
+  * Scripts: A piece of code that allows you to create your own Components, trigger game events, modify Component properties over time and respond to user input in any way you like

 The key components in the Unity physics system are:
-Rigidbody: A Rigidbody is the main component that enables physical behaviour for a GameObject.
+  1. **Rigidbody**: A **Rigidbody** is the main **component** that enables physical behaviour for a **GameObject**.
 With a Rigidbody attached, the object will immediately respond to gravity.
-If one or more Collider components are also added, the GameObject is moved by incoming collisions
+If one or more **Collider** components are also added, the **GameObject** is moved by incoming **collisions**
-Collider: Collider components define the shape of an object for the purposes of physical collisions.
-A collider, which is invisible, need not be the exact same shape as the object’s mesh and in fact, a rough approximation is often more efficient and indistinguishable in gameplay.
+  2. **Collider**: **Collider** **components** define the shape of an object for the purposes of physical **collisions**.
+A collider, which is invisible, need not be the exact same shape as the object’s **mesh** and in fact, a rough approximation is often more efficient and indistinguishable in gameplay.

 We will see these in detail and in our own game, so don’t worry if the physics system is confusing at the moment.

-Adding Physics to our Game
+### Adding Physics to our Game
 We want to make the rocket move!
 To do this, we will enable physics behavior on our rocket.
 Then, we can move the rocket by adding forces and have it respond to gravity like an actual rocket.
-As we read above, the Rigidbody component enables physics behavior for a GameObject.
+As we read above, the **Rigidbody** component enables physics behavior for a GameObject.

-Add a rigidbody to the top level of the rocket ship.
+1. Add a rigidbody to the top level of the rocket ship.
+  a.
 Note: The rocket ship has been given a mass, drag (how syrupy the air is), and angular drag.
+  b.
 Testing: To test the physics, pull your rocket ship off of the ground/platform and press play.
 The rocket should fall to the ground.
 If it falls through the ground or platform, add a collider to the ground or platform.
+  c.
 Note: The collider tells Unity that something is there and we can’t go through it.
 In fact, we don’t need a mesh (external look) for things to collide.
 You could make an invisible box with a box collider and it will collide with the rocket ship.
-Add a script “Rocket” to the top level of the rocket ship.
+2. Add a script “Rocket” to the top level of the rocket ship.
+  a.
 We will use this script to control the motion of the rocket.

-Scripting
+### Scripting
 *Important to get your naming right*
 Open the Rocket script by double clicking on it.
 The script should open in MonoDevelop--Unity’s built in editor--unless you configured a different default editor.
 The Rocket script has a default structure.
 Read more about it in the Unity manual.

 Quick overview of scripting: The default script is derived from the base class, MonoBehaviour, which makes sure the script will run in the game loop and gives us added built in functionality.
 Unity provides predetermined methods, including:
-Start( ): gets called once right before the script gets the first update Update( ): fired every frame--depends on framerate; used for graphics FixedUpdate( ): fired every 0.02 seconds--independent of framerate; used for the physics engine OnDestroy( ): fired right before the GameObject the script is attached to gets destroyed OnCollisionEnter( ): fired when the collider or rigidbody of the GameObject the script is attached to collides with another collider or rigidbody
+1. Start( ): gets called once right before the script gets the first update
+2. Update( ): fired every frame--depends on framerate; used for graphics
+3. FixedUpdate( ): fired every 0.02 seconds--independent of framerate; used for the physics engine
+4. OnDestroy( ): fired right before the GameObject the script is attached to gets destroyed
+5. OnCollisionEnter( ): fired when the collider or rigidbody of the GameObject the script is attached to collides with another collider or rigidbody

-Rocket Script
+#### Rocket Script
 The first motion we are going to add to our rocket is the ability to thrust upward [space bar] and rotate left [A] and right [D].

 <script src="https://gist.github.com/sdhanson/12c354bc3ba1147dd705a4e22a16c8ce.js"></script>

 We will walk through the code above, which is explained in the code comments.

-Your Turn
+#### Your Turn
 Play the game!
 If your rocket ship doesn’t move, try and lower the mass of the ship until it moves at a speed you like.

 Our rocket is somewhat unstable, so freeze the position in the z direction and the rotation in the x and y direction on the rocket’s RigidBody.

-Controlling the Rocket Speed
+#### Controlling the Rocket Speed
 Now, it would be really cool if we could control the speed of our thrust and rotation.
 Let’s add some variables to do just that.

 <script src="https://gist.github.com/sdhanson/b6640b5d33066687524f61cdcb40dd38.js"></script>

 We will walk through the code above, which is explained in the code comments.

-Your Turn
+#### Your Turn
 Change the mass of the RigidBody so it is back at 1, and change the rcsThrust and shipThrust variables in the Inspector so that your rocket ship moves like it did before.

 Side Note: If you change a value while playing the game, your changes are lost when you stop playing!

-Example: My Rocket Ship Values
+#### Example: My Rocket Ship Values

-Collisions
+### Collisions
-Your Turn
+#### Your Turn
 Create a field of obstacles for your rocket to maneuver around.
-Create one primitive obstacle.
+  - Create one primitive obstacle.
-Name it “Obstacle” or something of that sort
+  - Name it “Obstacle” or something of that sort
-Add a material.
+  - Add a material.
-Prefab the obstacle.
+  - Prefab the obstacle.
-Use the prefab to create a set up of different obstacles Create a second platform, the “landing platform” at the end of the series of obstacles, give it a material, and create a new prefab “landing platform”
+  - Use the prefab to create a set up of different obstacles
+  - Create a second platform, the “landing platform” at the end of the series of obstacles, give it a material, and create a new prefab “landing platform”
-Move the camera around so you get a good view of the game in the Game view, like below
+  - Move the camera around so you get a good view of the game in the Game view, like below

-Tags
+#### Tags
 From the Unity Manual: A tag is a reference word you can attach to one or more GameObjects.
 It is used mostly for scripting purposes as they are useful triggers for Colliders in scripts; they need to work out whether the player is interacting with an enemy, a prop, or a collectable, for example.

 We will use tags to tell us if the rocket has collided with a good object (the start platform), has finished the level (the landing pad), or should die (anything else).

 To create a tag for the friendly starting platform:
-Go to the starting platform GameObject
+  - Go to the starting platform GameObject
-Go to Tag > Add Tag > +
+  - Go to **Tag > Add Tag > +**
-Create a new tag named “Friendly”
+  - Create a new tag named “Friendly”
-Go back to the platform GameObject > Tag > Friendly Your Turn
+  - Go back to the platform **GameObject > Tag > Friendly**

+#### Your Turn
 Tag the landing pad as “Finish”

-Using Tags + Collisions in a Script
+#### Using Tags + Collisions in a Script
 To get the basic feel of how to use tags + collisions in a script, we will simply add a function to our script that prints out “friendly” when we collide with a friendly tagged object, “finish” when we collide with a finish tagged object, and “dead” when we collide with anything else.

 <script src="https://gist.github.com/sdhanson/4fde37c5d196b32ee3dd7e671390f741.js"></script>